Buick Regal Reliability by Year

 The contact owns a 2020 Buick Regal GS equipped with Continental ProContact TX Tires, Tire Size: 245/40/R19, DOT Number: 6Y66WBR71819.
 The contact stated while driving approximately 70 MPH, the TPMS warning light indicated that the rear driverβs side tire air pressure was low.
 The tire lost air pressure and became flat.
 Also, later the front passengerβs side tire developed bubbles and had to be replaced.
 Within the first 200 miles of driving the vehicle, a dealer employee experienced a blowout of the front passengerβs side tire.
 The contact stated that the vehicle was equipped with the tires when it was purchased new.
 The contact stated that three of the four tires had experienced a failure.
 The contact was informed that the tire size was not included in the NHTSA Campaign Number: 21T001000 (Tires).
 The failure mileage was 200.

-The contact owns a 2018 Buick Regal.
-The contact stated that the front driverβs side seat failed to move forward or backward.
-The contact took the vehicle to the local dealer, where it was diagnosed with needing the front driver's seat metal frame to be replaced.
+The contact owns a 2019 Buick Regal.
+The contact stated after parking the vehicle, the βShift to Parkβ message was displayed.
+The contact shifted the gear shifter back and forth to park until the message disappeared.
+The vehicle was taken to the dealer where it was diagnosed with a failed gear shifter unit and console.
+The contact was informed that the gear shifter unit and console needed to be replaced.
 The vehicle was not repaired.
-The manufacturer had been informed of the failure.
-The failure mileage was approximately 85,164.
+The manufacturer was not made aware of the failure.
+The failure mileage was approximately 39,500.

-The contact owns a 2018 Buick Regal.
-The contact received notification of NHTSA Campaign Number: 22V465000 (Service Brakes, Hydraulic) however, the part to do the recall repair was unavailable.
+The contact owns a 2019 Buick Regal.
+The contact received notification of NHTSA Campaign Number: 22V465000 (Service Brakes, Hydraulic) however, the part to do the recall repair was not yet available.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The contact stated while attempting to depress the brake pedal excessive amount of pressure was needed to depress the brake pedal to bring the vehicle to a stop.
-The failure was more evident while reversing the vehicle.
-The failure was intermittent.
-The manufacturer was made aware of the failure.
-The approximate failure mileage was 28,000.
+The dealer was made aware of the issue.
+The manufacturer was not made aware of the issue.
+The contact had not experienced a failure.
 VIN tool confirms parts not available.

 Showing 20 of 631 total NHTSA complaints.
 Source: NHTSA Complaints Database